Download a FREE E-Book with 20 Easy Weeknight Dinners

 Next, bake at 375F for a total time of 45-50 minutes until it is jiggly like jello.
 You don’t want the center solid, but you also don’t want it to be too wet.
 It will set further as it cools.

-Then, remove it from the oven and allow it to cool completely on a wire rack at room temperature before transferring it to the fridge for a few hours.
-This chocolate chess pie is best served cold and with some whipped cream on top.
+Then, remove it from the oven.
+After the pie cools completely on a wire rack at room temperature, you can transfer it to the fridge for a few hours.
+This chocolate chess pie is best served cold and with a dollop of whipped cream on top.

 Storage